No. 4 Kodak (1889)

 This No. 4 is the biggest of the first series of Kodak cameras.
 The film holder can take spools for 48, 100 or 250 pictures of 4 x 5 inch (10 x 12,5 cm).

 The film holder is located behind the plane of focus, as in all Kodaks prior to 1895.
 Due to this construction the camera is quite long, about 12-3/4 inch (32 cm).
-It's picture/bulk ratio is 34% (see the menu for an explanation).
-This is not extraordinary for the early Kodaks, but altogether it was quite a large box the photographer had to carry around.
+It was quite a large box the photographer had to carry around.

 The No. 4 Kodak was nevertheless a travelers camera, as he didn't need to change the 100 or 250 exposure film often.
 (To change the film the photographer needed to find a dark room to do so.)